Implicitly Typed Local Variables - C# Tutorial

-In C#, we can create local variable without specifying its type.
-The C# var keyword is used to create implicit typed local variables.
-The C# compiler infers the types of variable on the basis of assigned value.
+In C#, it is possible to define a local variable without explicitly mentioning its data type.
+The var keyword in C# is employed for declaring implicitly typed local variables.
+The compiler in C# deduces the variable types based on the assigned values.

 The var keyword can be used in following context.